 Nathan and I both kept to the plan.
 It was a clear demonstration of the benefit of sticking to a long-range plan.
 Some of it is a little dated, as there was little in the way of social media at the time, beyond online forums and email, so things like a printed monthly Trestle Board newsletter is passé now.
 But there is still some gold in here.

 Here is the original plan that we came up with:

 1. ALL Stated Meetings are held as Table Lodges in the dining room.
 Open, set the lodge at ease, go get your dinner, and hash out upcoming business and decide a plan of action over dessert.
 Then, go back to labor, and speed through the rest of the meeting.

 2. Redecorated Lobby and entry area.
-(Ratty furniture, no art, and accessories from when Coolidge was president make a terrible first impression on potential new members.
+(Early 1960s office building, ratty furniture, sickly tobacco-stained green wallpaper, no art, and accessories from when Coolidge was president make a terrible first impression on potential new members.
 If you think it's ugly, how will a new member see it?
 If you don't know, ASK YOUR WIFE!)

 4. Professionalized look of website and kept it up to date.
 If a potential member sees that your site is dated 1997 and none of the hyperlinks work, they'll move on.